humdrum-tools/humdrum-documentation/tool/hint/index.md

 >   -------------
 >
-The **hint** command correctly echoes (and ignores) both rests and kern-like barlines \-- as illustrated in the first and fourth output data records.
+The **hint** command correctly echoes (and ignores) both rests and kern-like barlines &mdash; as illustrated in the first and fourth output data records.
 The second output data record (M3 m3) indicates that two intervals are present: the first interval is a major third above the lowest pitch, and the second interval is a minor third above the other